 They can have tufts of hair over their bodies.
 These tufts are most common on the chest, back, arms, and around the hips.
 Not all kitsune have extra body hair, but most do.

-Darker kitsunes scar rather easily, while kitsunes with paler skin are more likely to have freckles show up after puberty.
+Dark skinned kitsunes scar easily, while kitsunes with paler skin are more likely to have freckles show up after puberty.

 Their hair can be any colour, though if it is not brown or black it is usually faded or pastel.